mbahenryemeka/tweeter/README.md

 Tweeter is a simple, single-page Twitter clone.

 Welcome to my Tweet App!
-This project is a fantastic opportunity to practice and showcase your skills in HTML, CSS, JavaScript, jQuery, AJAX, Node.js, and Express.
+This project is a fantastic opportunity to practice and showcase my skills in HTML, CSS, JavaScript, jQuery, AJAX, Node.js, and Express.
 Fork and clone this repository to get started on building a dynamic, full-stack web application.

 ## Getting Started